-- Under Portal, click Europe.
-Scroll through the list of folders, click Poland, and click OK.
+- Expand Portal and click Europe.
+Scroll through the list of countries, click Poland, and click OK.

 The data source is updated.
 Next, you'll choose several demographic and consumer behavior variables that match the criteria for selecting the best site.

 - Click the Parameters tab.
-For Variables, click the plus button.
+For Variables, click the add button.

-The Add Variable window appears.
+The Data Browser window appears.
 This window contains a large number of demographic variables that you can choose.
 The first criterion involves per capita disposable income (income after taxes and social contributions, including received transfer payments).

 You'll measure this criterion with purchasing power, which refers to the disposable income of an area's population.
 Purchasing power consists of net incomes from employment and assets (after taxes and social contributions), pensions, unemployment benefits, benefit payments, and other national transfer payments.

 Demographic data is updated periodically.
-Feel free to choose more recent demographic data if it is available.
+You can choose more recent demographic data if it is available.